Skip to content

 The objective of stock investments is to make a profit in the long run, that is, by selling your shares down the line for a higher value than your initial investment.

-2. Royal Bank of Canada (TSX: RY): The largest Canadian bank worth over $2 trillion as of 2023;
+2. Royal Bank of Canada (TSX: RY): The largest Canadian bank with a market cap of over $250 billion as of December 2024;

 3. Alimentation Couche-Tard (TSX: ATD): A convenience store chain with over 12,000 physical stores across the country;